joshayoung/testing-principles-with-xamarin/unit-testing.md

 #### Scenario: Custom Set Properties
 * GIVEN: I have a property that has custom logic in my setter.
-* WHEN: I write my test for my property.
+* WHEN: I write my tests for this property.
 * THEN: I should write a test for this custom logic.

 ```csharp